Kenney, Texas: History

-The area around Kenney was first settled in the 1820s with German immigrants arriving in the 1830s through 1900, but the community itself was not started until 1880 when a station on the Gulf, Colorado and Santa Fe Railway between Brenham and Bellville and a post office was established.
-The community was originally named Thompson for its first postmaster JE Thompson.
-After four years under that name, the community was renamed Kenneyville in 1884 in honor of evangelist John Wesley Kenney; the name was shortened to Kenney in 1892.
+The area around Kenney was first settled in the 1820s, with German immigrants arriving from the 1830s through 1900, but the community itself was not started until 1880, when a station on the Gulf, Colorado and Santa Fe Railway between Brenham and Bellville and a post office was established.
+The community was originally named Thompson for its first postmaster, JE Thompson.
+After four years under that name, the community was renamed Kenneyville in 1884, in honor of evangelist John Wesley Kenney; the name was shortened to Kenney in 1892.
 The community thrived in 1885 with a steam-powered gristmill and cotton gin, three churches, several businesses, and 150 residents.
 Its population shrank to 75 in 1890.
 The community's first hotel was established by William Schill and a general store was managed by John Chernosky.
-Its population went up to 202 in 1904.
+Its population rose to 202 in 1904.
 The American Red Cross organized a chapter here in 1917 and included 76 black residents on its 178-member roster.
-It lost two people in 1936 but had 12 businesses in operation.
+It lost two people in 1936, but had 12 businesses in operation.
 It had a church in the late 1980s.
 Its population remained at 200 from 1990 through 2000.

 Although Kenney is unincorporated, it has a post office, with the ZIP code of 77452.